brianweet/brianweet.github.io/_posts/2018-26-04-running-mssql-server-linux-using-lcow.md

 Yay, the memory error is gone!
 I probably did something wrong with the env variables though but that's not important, at least now sql is able to start and doesn't complain about memory restrictions anymore.

 #### Running Alloy demo with mssql-server-linux
-As with the previous Alloy example, I decided to create a db image which includes the database itself.
+As with the [previous Alloy example]({% post_url 2017-09-10-alloy-in-docker %}), I decided to create a db image which includes the database itself.
 The linux image does not have an `attach_dbs` params, so I decided to copy over the code from the [mssql-node-docker-demo-app](https://github.com/twright-msft/mssql-node-docker-demo-app/) and adapted it to [my needs](https://github.com/brianweet/AlloyDemoKit/tree/docker-linux/Build-sql-linux).
-After addng all of the data to the image, we're left with just 1.73GB, a huge difference from the previous 10.8GB/15GB!
+After adding all of the data to the image, we're left with just 1.73GB, a huge difference from the previous 10.8GB/15GB!

 <p class="centered-image">
 	<img src="/assets/mssql-linux/new-image-sizes.png" alt="New image sizes">